autoplot/documentation/javadoc/org/autoplot/dom/Diff.md

+# org.autoplot.dom.Diff

-# org.autoplot.dom.Diffsuper class for containing diffs.
+super class for containing diffs.

 ***
 <a name="doDiff"></a>
 # doDiff